-If your plan is to fly into Perth, get a campervan and hit the road, that is an epic plan.
 No matter what route you take, you will pass many amazing destinations that strike your interest and satisfy your soul.

 While hitting the road with no plan is one of the best ways to travel, you don’t want to risk driving past an incredible destination.
 So that is why I recommend a little

 In this article, you will discover the best destination and campsites in Australia’s South West – all the way from Perth to Esperance.
 The destinations selected are suitable for all vehicles types.
 If you have a 4WD you can explore even more remote destinations.

 Recommended Time for a Perth to Esperance Road Trip

 For a Perth to Esperance Road trip, 2 weeks would be the perfect amount of time.
 In 2 weeks you could quickly see all the best things the South West has to offer, but if you have 2 months for the road trip, that is even better.
 You will come across destinations that you could stay at for one week at alone.